alexperez-cst/Todo-List/README.md

-# Todo-List
+# Todo-List Cobalt2 Version
-Todo-List project for the curriculum of The Odin Project
+Todo-List project for the curriculum of The Odin Project with the style pallet of Cobalt2!